kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-recommendations.md

 #### Get the most popular song played next

-We first describe a helper function which retrieves the song id of the most popular song given the list of top next songs. `getMostPopularSong` takes as its input a KijiSlice of TopSongs, which is basically an Avro class with a list of the top songs.
-We get the latest version of the slice using `.getFirstValue`, get the underlying list using `getTopSongs` and get the first (most popular) song.
-This object is of type `SongCount`.
-We retrieve the song id by `getSongId` and convert the resulting CharSequence to a string.
+We first describe a helper function which retrieves the song id of the most popular song given the list of top next songs. `getMostPopularSong` takes as its input a KijiSlice of AvroRecords from the "info:top_next_songs" column of the songs table.

+The "info:top_next_songs" column contains a TopSongs Avro record.
+You can look in the KijiMusic.avdl file for the definitions of these Avro records:
 {% highlight scala %}
+  /** A count of the number of times a song has been played. */ record SongCount {
+    string song_id;
+    long count;
+  }

+  /** Container record for the top songs and their number of plays. */ record TopSongs {
+     array<SongCount> top_songs;
+  }
+{% endhighlight %}

+In KijiExpress, Avro records are read out as a generic AvroRecord.
+Fields in a record can be accessed with `record("fieldname")`; if the result of that is a list or map, that can be accessed by index or key, respectively.
+If the result of that is a primitive, we need to declare what type of primitive we expect it to be with, for example, `asString`, if it is a String.

+For the `getMostPopularSongs` function, we get the latest version of the slice using `.getFirstValue`.
+We know we the contents of the "info:top_next_songs" column will be a `TopSongs` record with a field called "top_songs" that is a list of the next songs.
+We access that field with `songRecord("top_songs")`.
+We know those top next songs are records with a field "song_id" that is the ID of that song, and it is a string, so we retrieve it with `mostPopularSong("song_id").asString`.
+The entire function looks like this:

+{% highlight scala %}
-  // This method retrieves the most popular song (at index 0) in the TopNextSongs record. def getMostPopularSong(songs: KijiSlice[TopSongs]): String = {
+  // This method retrieves the most popular song (at index 0) in the TopNextSongs record. def getMostPopularSong(songs: KijiSlice[AvroRecord]): String = {
-    songs.getFirstValue().getTopSongs().get(0).getSongId().toString
+    val songRecord = songs.getFirstValue
+    val topSongs = songRecord("top_songs")
+    val mostPopularSong = topSongs(0)
+    return mostPopularSong("song_id").asString
   }
 {% endhighlight %}